HenriqueeVidal/HenriqueeVidal/README.md

 -
 - 👀 I’m interested in learning about back-end development
 -
-- 🌱 I’m currently learning HTML, CSS and JS, node comes soon,
+- 🌱 I’m currently Node.js, AWS, SQL and a little bit of Java
 -
 - 📫 You can reach me on henriqueevidal@hotmail.com and on discord, HenriqueeVidal